YanaBiliaieva/WebSiteParser/README.md

 # Web Shop Parser

-Using ~$ java -jar WebSiteParser.jar jeans
+Using java -cp WebSiteParser-1.0-SNAPSHOT-jar-with-dependencies.jar App jeans
 The expected result is the following.
 An example of the console output:
 Summary: